Lauren Valentine, Veterinary Nurse

 Lauren is passionate about educating the next generation of veterinary professionals and so also provides training for university student zoological societies and can often be heard presenting at the British Veterinary Zoological Societies’ annual conference.

-Lauren joined the Olive Ridley Project in June and is based at the Marine Turtle Rescue Centre, Coco Palm Dhuni Kolhu, Baa Atoll.
-Here, Lauren nurses the rescued turtles, assists the vet with procedures, provides training for volunteers, and educating guests.
-She also monitors nesting turtles and undertakes data collection for Olive Ridley Project research.
+Lauren joined the Olive Ridley Project in June 2022 as the Marine Turtle Rescue Centre’s first veterinary nurse.
+Here, Lauren nursed the rescued turtles, assisted the vet with procedures, provided training for volunteers, and educated guests.
+She also monitored nesting turtles and undertook data collection for ORP’s nesting research.
+Lauren worked at the Rescue Centre for a year, before moving back to the UK.